dtonhofer/prolog_notes/other_notes/random_notes_while_coding.md

 - Do not be afraid to add task-specific mini-predicates!
 But Prolog should support attaching these to the predicates where they are used.
 - Helper predicates: add a _2 etc.

+## Truth value reification

+When is it appropriate to not succeed/fail a predicate but to deterministcially succed and return the truth value as an atom `true`, `false`
+(and possibly `unknown`, although that cannot be called unlike the others, for de-reification).
+In this case "predicate success" means
+"computation success", not query success.

+Maybe wehn you don't need to backtrack or don't want to have the control construct `->`?

+# Meta-predicates

+Using meta-predicates is quite helpful as it de-litters the code (especially getting rid of the ugly and unreadable `->`).
+Prolog is on the same level of possibilites as LISP/Clojure for that (in fact, whole goals can be moved around as structures, but there is problem as there is no problem Lambda abstraction, but we have yall, but does it always work?).
+Also good for expressing intentions.

+The "programming communnity" does not seem to use metapredicates often though.

+but it seems programmers do not like